 In addition, all services received outside of Student Health, such as hospital care, specialty referrals, diagnostic X-rays and imaging studies, and Emergency Room care result in charges and are the financial responsibility of the student.

 When seeing a provider outside Student Health, students are required to pay the applicable copay, co-insurance, and deductibles for all covered services, as well as the entire amount for services not included in their plan.

 In an effort to ensure adequate health insurance coverage, the University requires that all currently enrolled undergraduate and graduate students be covered by an insurance plan from a licensed health-care insurance company.

 To determine whether their coverage meets the University’s requirements, students must complete a waiver application by going to the site administered by Aetna Student Health at www.uvastudentinsurance.com.
-The waiver site will be open and available to all students from July 11, 2016, through September 16, 2016.
-Any student who fails to demonstrate comparable coverage in the online waiver site by September 16, 20156, will automatically be enrolled in the Aetna Student Health plan.
+The waiver site will be open and available to all students from July 16, 2018, through August 31, 2018.
+Any student who fails to demonstrate comparable coverage in the online waiver site during this timeframe will automatically be enrolled in the Aetna Student Health plan.
 This includes students who fail to take action in the online system or who have filed a waiver application that has been denied.
-Once a student is enrolled in the plan, the coverage cannot be cancelled, and the charge of $2,735 (U.S.) will be due by October 31, 2016.
+Once a student is enrolled in the plan, the coverage cannot be cancelled, and the charge of $2,830 (U.S.) will be due by October 31, 2018.
 These deadlines will be strictly enforced.
 For more information regarding the Hard-Waiver Health Insurance Program, please see the Student Health website.